Unified SSO authorization for Azure Active Directory

 Using group membership for role mapping

-You can use Azure AD group membership instead of user attributes.
-This allows sending multiple groups as part of the claim, giving you flexibility to assign different roles based on group combinations.
+Use Microsoft Entra ID group membership instead of user attributes.
+This allows sending multiple groups as part of the claim and gives you more flexibility when assigning roles based on group combinations.

 Set up authorization in Bloomreach